halfmvsq/histolozee/README.md

 * CTK (https://github.com/commontk/CTK.git)
 * "Library of Perceptually Uniform Colour Maps" by Peter Kovesi (https://colorcet.com)

+### Running HistoloZee

-HistoloZee project is currently working on macOS.
+HistoloZee project is currently building and running on macOS (clang-1100.0.33.12).
 There are known graphics problems when running on Linux that are most likely due to underlying differences between rendering implementations by QOpenGLWidget across platforms.
 We intend to address these issues.

-### Running HistoloZee

 A sample project file is shown below.
 Load the project file path as the first positional argument to HistoloZee.